 What Is Ashtanga Yoga?

 It covers the physical dimension, mental dimension, and walks to transcending into the spiritual dimension.
-Thus, practicing Ashtanga yoga works on your overall growth.
+Thus, practising Ashtanga yoga works on your overall growth.

-The following are the eight limbs that you need to master while practicing Ashtanga yoga.
+The following are the eight limbs that you need to master while practising Ashtanga yoga.

 What Differentiates Ashtanga Yoga And Vinyasa Yoga?

 Despite having many similarities between the two yoga types, many things differentiate Ashtanga yoga and Vinyasa yoga.
 The following points can help you learn more about the difference between both yoga forms.
 Keep reading.

 Ashtanga yoga and Vinyasa yoga differs in their yoga sequences.
 In Ashtanga yoga, the sequence solely depends on the yoga instructor.
 The sequence is fixed in every class.
 Whether the yoga instructor changes or not, the sequence of yoga poses remains the same.

 In Vinyasa yoga, the yoga poses sequence constantly changes from one yoga instructor to the other.
 No two classes have the same yoga sequences.
 Moreover, even the same yoga instructor can change the sequence as per his or her thinking.

-The pace denotes how fast or slow a yoga session is going on.
+The pace denotes how fast or slows a yoga session is going on.
 Vinyasa yoga flow could be very fast and challenging.
 Since there is no rest period, you will gasp for air.
 The yoga practitioner continuously shifts from one yoga pose to the other without coming to a complete stop.
 Moreover, a flow is maintained through the yoga session.

 Such a flow is not maintained in the Ashtanga yoga practice.
 Rather, one practices one yoga pose at a time.
 The yoga practitioners master a single pose for the moment and then move to the other one.
 It helps in understanding the single pose and enhances your mind-muscle connection.